Transforming America: Civil Rights Act 1964

 What did the Civil Rights Act of 1964 do?

 The Civil Rights Act of 1964 was a landmark legislation that outlawed discrimination based on race, color, religion, sex, or national origin.
 It was signed into law by President Lyndon B. Johnson on July 2, 1964.
 The act aimed to end racial segregation and discrimination in public places, schools, and employment.
-It also prohibited unequal application of voter registration and racial segregation in schools, and it authorized the federal government to enforce desegregation orders.
+It also prohibited unequal application of voter registration requirements and racial segregation in schools, and it authorized the federal government to enforce desegregation orders.
 The Civil Rights Act of 1964 was a significant step towards achieving equality and civil rights for all Americans.

 Who signed the Civil Rights Act of 1964 into law?